 - In Assassins, Oswald is the shooter, with Presidential assassins (successful or not), from John Wilkes Booth clear through to John Hinckley, in the Texas Schoolbook Depository encouraging him.
 Booth even makes references to the various conspiracy theories.

-- The Reduced Shakespeare Company play The Complete History of America (abridged) parodies this trope.
-The "Shot Heard Round The World" that started the American Revolution is said to have been "fired from the fourth floor of the Lexington and Concord Scroll Depository" by an unknown person, moving along a bizarre trajectory including at least one U-turn, and ultimately killing seventy-three people — at least, if you believe the Official Benedict Arnold Committee Report.
+- The Complete History Of America Abridged parodies this trope.
+The "Shot Heard Round The World" that started the American Revolution is said to have been a bullet "fired from the fourth floor of the Lexington and Concord Scroll Depository" by an unknown person, moving along a bizarre trajectory including at least one U-turn, and ultimately killing seventy-three people — at least, if you believe the Official Benedict Arnold Committee Report.
 The oversized bullet prop from this sketch is recycled to portray the assassination of Abraham Lincoln (which is followed by a bunch of random and mostly unrelated conspiracy theories) and, after the show reaches the 1960s, is shown as having been present at the Texas Book Depository (this scene is not fully staged).
 At the end of the play, Conspiracy Guy, after Taking the Bullet (the very same bullet, in fact), makes a dying confession that he, not Oswald, shot JFK, and also claims responsibility for killing RFK, Martin Luther King, Malcolm X, Marilyn Monroe, and J.R.

 - Deus Ex: DeBeers implies that the Illuminati had JFK killed when he said too much.